taking a nap outside a gurudwara in Delhi

 Khan Market, probably the most popular market in Delhi and a great place for a first time visitor

 This is a favoured shopping district of expats and locals alike and the best market for first time visitors in Delhi.
 Khan Market is more upscale, with international brand stores like Kiehl’s and L’Occitane as well as Indian brands and designers such as Fabindia, Ranna Gill and Ritu Kumar.
-There are many coffee shops, bakeries, restaurants and a couple of really good bookstores.
+There are many coffee shops, bakeries, restaurants and a couple of Delhi’s top bookstores.
 It’s a great market for a ‘soft landing’ in Delhi.

 • Hours & Admission: 10:00 am – 10:00 pm (hours can vary depending on the shop) daily, free